 USP <151>: Pyrogen Test

 The rabbit pyrogen test, per USP <151>, is a method used to detect the presence of pyrogens.
 Pyrogens are fever-inducing substances that may be in pharmaceutical products intended for parenteral (injectable) administration.
-Pyrogens can cause serious adverse reactions in patients, so it is critical to ensure injectable products are free of these contaminants.
+These compounds can cause serious adverse reactions in patients, so it is critical for a pyrogen testing lab to ensure injectable products are free of these contaminants.

 How the USP <151> Pyrogen Test is Performed